Pontypridd High School

 Pontypridd High School (Ysgol Uwchradd Pontypridd) (formerly known as Coedylan Comprehensive) is an English-medium comprehensive school in the village of Cilfynydd near Pontypridd, in the county borough of Rhondda Cynon Taf, Wales.

 Admissions

 It is for ages 11–18.
 It is on the west side of the A470.

 History

 Grammar school

-It was known as Pontypridd County Grammar School, a boys' grammar school, which had been established in 1895.
+It was known as Pontypridd County Grammar School, a boys' grammar school, which had been established in 1895 as a co-educational school, and later became a single-sex school.

 Comprehensive

 When becoming comprehensive, it was known as Coedylan Comprehensive School.